-The employers participating in the OPEB plan made contributions of \$325.1 million and the State of New Jersey, as the non-employer contributing entity, contributed \$37.8 million for fiscal year 2021.
+The employers participating in the OPEB plan made contributions of \$389.5 million and the State of New Jersey, as the non-employer contributing entity, contributed \$45.8 million for fiscal year 2022.

 The State sets the employer contribution rate based on a pay-as-you-go basis rather than the actuarial determined contribution an amount actuarially determined in accordance with the parameters of GASB Statement No. 75.
 The actuarial determined contribution represents a level of funding that, if paid on an ongoing basis, is projected to cover normal cost each year and any unfunded actuarial liabilities (or funding excess) of the plan using a systematic and rational method over a closed period equal to the average of the expected remaining service lives of all employees that are provided with OPEB through the Plan.
-The Borough's contributions to the State Health Benefits Program Fund-Local Government Retired Plan for post-retirement benefits for the years ended December 31, 2022, 2021 and 2020 were \$21,693, \$12,168 and \$11,072, respectively, which equaled the required contributions for each year.
+The Borough's contributions to the State Health Benefits Program Fund-Local Government Retired Plan for post-retirement benefits for the years ended December 31, 2023, 2022 and 2021 were \$23,719, \$21,693 and \$12,168, respectively, which equaled the required contributions for each year (or were not available).